TridibeshSam31/CodeArena/README.md

 <div align="center">

-**Built with ❤️ by a developer who wanted to understand how Codeforces actually works.**
+**Built with ❤️ by a developer who wanted to understand how Codeforces/Leetcode like platforms actually works.**

 ⭐ Star this repo if you found it useful!